 This page describes the process of returning to the university after an academic dismissal.
 The first thing you need for re-admission is to verify that you need to speak to the Dean of Undergraduate Success rather than another official on campus.
-These holds are issued when you have been dismissed due to poor grades, and they say to see William Harlow.
+These holds are issued when you have been dismissed due to academic performance, and they say to see William Harlow.
 If you have been dismissed due to your conduct while a student, you will need to visit with Penney Nichols, the Associate Dean of Students.
 He is located in the Student Union on the second floor of the Mesa building.

 Appeal of an Academic Dismissal

 An academic dismissal is extremely serious and typically only happens when you earn a semester gpa below 2.0 when you are already on academic probation or have otherwise failed to comply with university academic regulations.
 As a result, granting an appeal of an academic dismissal requires exceptional circumstances.
 You should not expect the appeal to be granted automatically.
 A typical appeal is granted under one of two conditions:

 - UTPB made a factual error and you should not have been dismissed.

 - There was an exceptional circumstance which justifies being re-admitted without serving the term of dismissal.
 This circumstance must be sufficiently serious to have led to both the original probation and later dismissal, must have been outside your control, and must be resolved prior to returning to school.
 You must also have taken reasonable steps to have dealt with the circumstance while still enrolled here as a student.
 While those reasonable steps will vary, they would typically include regular meetings with the Retention Officer and use of appropriate academic resources.